arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 In the end, we have tidy data that meets our needs and will make computation simpler.

+## Additional Resources

+As usual, one of the best resources for pivoting can be found in [R for Data Science](https://r4ds.had.co.nz/tidy-data.html#pivoting).
+There are also helpful and illustrative exercises to help you gain fluency!

 ## Feedback

 In the beginning, we stated some goals.